Neppord/timeit-sync/README.md

  * iter is the numer of iterations in a batch
  * batch is the number of batches to do

- it returns a list where the first element is the fastest batch, and the second one is the average of that run.
+ Returns a list of the total runtime of each batch.
+It is adviced to use the min of this list, or to look on it as a whole, not take the average.

+ a example exists int example.js